Christopher Hood, Visiting Professor, Blavatnik School of Government and Emeritus Fellow of All Souls College Oxford.

-About Christopher HoodChristopher specializes in the study of executive government, regulation and public-sector reform.
+About Christopher HoodChristopher Hood specializes in the study of executive government, regulation and public-sector reform.
 Recent projects have included work on long term changes in UK central government administration over 35 years (funded by the Leverhulme Trust) and on the politics of fiscal squeeze (funded by the ESRC).
 Details of those projects can be found on the website Reshaping Executive Government.
 He is currently working together with the Institute of Fiscal Studies and colleagues at the Blavatnik School of Government on a three year study funded by the Nuffield Foundation and the ESRC on the development of public expenditure control in the UK from the early 1990s to the mid-2010s, and due to be completed in 2020.
+You can read a brief account of the study here

 Christopher is a Fellow of the the British Academy, the Academy of the Social Sciences and the National Academy of Public Administration (United States).
 He is currently visiting Professor, Blavatnik School of Government, Oxford.